Something like this has not happened to me since the early 70s.

 Thank you, sir.

-I see this happening, you know, in France and Australia around people just fed up with uh uh the way their country's being dragged down, you know, the morals and uh and the and the stagnation of their country that you're just unanimously uh voted him president.
+People are just fed up with the way their country is being dragged down, you know, the morals and the stagnation of their country that you just unanimously voted him president.

-Uh I think it's difficult.
+I think it's difficult.

 Some of the best ones are in the House of Representatives.

-Uh there aren't too many in the Senate.
+There aren't too many in the Senate.

-I'm talking about rock ripped Reaganites when I say conservatives.
+I'm talking about rock-ripped Reaganites when I say conservatives.

 You would say there's a Reaganite.

-So we're having a we're having a we're having a massage.
+So we're having a massage.

-Germany the same way, South Korea the same way.
+South Korea the same way.

 So it is positive in that sense.